 The intern should be prepared to assume normal staff duties by first attempting them under supervised conditions.
 This is designed as a developmental learning experience and as such, challenge and support go hand in hand.
 When possible, student participants should be allowed to tackle problem solving situations, as would other staff members.

+The midterm and final evaluations are completed through the Chalk & Wire online assessment system.
 Approximately halfway through the semester, the student will schedule an appointment to review the goal statement with you.
 This mid-term evaluation is an important tool for corrective feedback and making adjustments to the goal statement.
 Near the end of the semester you will be asked for a final end-of-the-term evaluation of the student’s work.

 The Field Placement Coordinator is available to answer any question you may have regarding accepting a student or supervising a student once accepted at your facility.
 If there is information regarding a student that you feel is important for the program to have, please pass that along as well.
 The Field Placement Coordinator is: